Elektra174/MetaTherapy-Bot/replit.md

 ## Recent Changes

-**December 5, 2024 - Replit Environment Setup (GitHub Import)**
+**December 5, 2025 - Replit Environment Setup (GitHub Import - Complete)**
 - Created missing `shared/schema.ts` with all TypeScript types and Zod schemas
 - Added `.gitignore` with proper Node.js exclusions
-- Installed all npm dependencies
+- Installed all npm dependencies via npm install
-- Provisioned PostgreSQL database and pushed schema using Drizzle
+- Provisioned PostgreSQL database and pushed schema using Drizzle (`npm run db:push`)
+- Configured Vite server with `allowedHosts: true` for Replit proxy compatibility
-- Configured workflow "Start application" to run dev server on port 5000
+- Configured workflow "Start application" to run dev server on port 5000 with webview output
-- Set up deployment configuration for autoscale deployment target
+- Set up deployment configuration for autoscale deployment target with build and start commands
-- Verified frontend loads correctly with Vite proxy configuration for Replit environment
+- Verified frontend loads correctly - UI displays in Russian with MPT Therapist branding
-- Application requires `CEREBRAS_API_KEY` secret (now configured and working)
+- Application requires `CEREBRAS_API_KEY` secret to be added by user for AI functionality
-- Server properly configured to bind to `0.0.0.0:5000` with `allowedHosts: true`
+- Server properly configured to bind to `0.0.0.0:5000`
 - All systems operational and ready for use

 **December 5, 2024 - Comprehensive MPT Knowledge Base Integration**